Suhas7/361C-TermProject/readme.md

 Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix, Purple: Brick

-As the number of threads increases, the runtime for sorting decreases.
+As the number of threads increases, the runtime for sorting decreases, but with diminishing returns.